 Everyone has their go-to chocolate chip cookie recipe.
-Be it a family recipe that has been passed down generations or the recipe from the back of a chocolate chip package, everyone has a favorite chocolate chip cookie.
+Whether it’s a family recipe that has been passed down generations or the recipe from the back of a chocolate chip package, everyone has a favorite chocolate chip cookie.

 Similar to photographs or songs, food has the power to evoke emotions, memories, and feelings.
 Food also has the amazing power of bringing people together.

 Although chocolate and orange is a familiar pairing, when you add cardamom into the mix, the combination is exciting and a definite winner.
 And more importantly, this soft and chewy cookie, is perfect for dunking into milk.

-- 1 cup unsalted butter, sliced into tablespoons
+- 1 cup unsalted butter sliced into tablespoons

-- 3/4 cup light brown sugar, packed
+- ¾ cup light brown sugar packed

-- 3/4 cup granulated sugar
+- ¾ cup granulated sugar

 - 2 large eggs

-- 2 1/2 cups all-purpose flour
+- 2 ½ cup all-purpose flour

-- 1/2 tsp baking soda
+- ½ teaspoon baking soda

-- 1 tsp baking power
+- 1 teaspoon baking powder

-- 1 1/2 tsp ground cardamon
+- 1 ½ teaspoon ground cardamom

-- 2 tsp orange zest
+- 2 teaspoon finely grated orange zest

-- 1 tsp fine sea salt
+- 1 teaspoon kosher salt

-- 1 1/2 cup dark chocolate chips
+- 1 ½ cup dark or semisweet chocolate chips

-- Preheat oven to 350 degrees F. Line baking sheet with parchment paper.
+- Preheat oven to 350°F. Line baking sheet with parchment paper.

 - In a sauce pot, melt butter over medium heat.
 It is best to have butter cut into similar sizes/shapes so they melt evenly.
 Once butter has melted, continue to heat until butter, swirl pan occasionally to equally distribute heat.
 Butter will eventually bubble and foam up.
 Continue to swirl pan as needed.
 At this point, the bottom of the pan should have brown bits.
 Be careful not to burn the butter.
 Remove butter from heat once the butter smells nutty and has a nice fragrant aroma.
 Let brown butter cool for 5-10 minutes, until warm to the touch (not burning hot).